Skip to main content

 Open Beta Feature: StackOne A2A agents are currently in open beta.
 While fully functional, the API and features may evolve based on user feedback.

 Agent2Agent (A2A) is an open protocol that standardizes agent communication, i.e. sending and receiving messages in any format (text, audio, images, files, etc.), discovery, collaboration, authentication, etc. Essentially, if MCP provides a standard interface for agents to use tools, A2A provides a standard interface for users and agents to use agents.
 StackOne provides production-ready A2A agents for each linked account, giving you and your AI agents direct access to agents built for StackOne platform actions.
 See the complete list at stackone.com/integrations.
+Use these agents from your own code, from multi-agent frameworks, or from agent platforms like Gemini Enterprise and Microsoft Foundry.

 What is A2A?
 The Agent2Agent (A2A) Protocol is an open standard originally developed by Google and now maintained by the Linux Foundation.
 It defines how AI agents discover each other, authenticate, and exchange messages - regardless of what framework they were built with or who built them.
 Think of it as a common language that lets any agent talk to any other agent.Why does A2A exist?
 Without a standard protocol, connecting agents requires custom integrations for every pair of agents.
 A2A solves this by providing a single, universal interface.
 Your agent built with LangGraph can collaborate with an agent built with CrewAI, ADK, or any other framework - all using the same protocol.How does it work?
 A2A uses familiar web standards: HTTP for transport, JSON-RPC 2.0 for message format, and standard authentication methods.
 Agents publish an Agent Card (a JSON document describing their capabilities and skills) at a well-known URL.
 Clients fetch this card to discover what an agent can do, then send Messages to request work.
 The agent processes the request and returns either a direct response or a Task for longer-running operations.A2A vs MCP: These protocols are complementary, not competing.
 MCP (Model Context Protocol) standardizes how agents connect to tools - stateless functions like calculators or database queries.
 A2A standardizes how agents communicate with other agents - autonomous systems that can reason, plan, and have multi-turn conversations.
 Use MCP when you need tools; use A2A when you need to collaborate with other agents.